pallets/flask/docs/quickstart.rst

    started as application or imported as module the name will be different (``'__main__'`` versus the actual import name).
 This is needed so that Flask knows where to look for templates, static files, and so on.
-For more information, have a look at the :class:`~flask.Flask` documentation.
+For more information have a look at the :class:`~flask.Flask` documentation.
 3. We then use the :meth:`~flask.Flask.route` decorator to tell Flask what URL should trigger our function.
 4. The function is given a name which is also used to generate URLs for that